learning1234embed/Intermittent-Learning/README.md

 2. intermittent_k_means - an example code of intermittent k-means algorithm.
 Online k-means based on neural network (semi-supervised learning) is implemented with online example selection heuristics, i.e. K-Last Lists (diversity and representative).

+3. intermittent_k_nn - an example code of intermittent k-nearest neighbors algorithm.
+Features are extracted from raw data and clusters are formed based on distances between features.
+It is unsupervised learning.

-3. intermittent_learning - a template (skeleton) code for intermittent learning.
+4. intermittent_learning - a template (skeleton) code for intermittent learning.
 Each action function is provided with an empty template.
 You can fill the action functions with your own machine learning algorithm.